-These were both produced by amazing artists from the same schools that produced the novelists.
-I love it when we get great art because it means that yet another student got to see their work be part of something really real.
+These were make by artists from the same schools as the writers.
+I love getting great art because yet another student will see their work be part of something really real.

 Like the writers, the artists work best when they know what to do and when to do it.
-Here’s what we ask of our artists (and what we ask of writers when working with them):
+Here’s what we ask of our artists and the writers working with them):

 5. Cover artists can expect the book title by Thursday morning and the blurb by Thursday afternoon.

 6. You may have heard that good artists steal.
 This is a lie.
 Even if it was true, good artists certainly don’t nick images from Google.
-If you are using a copyright-free image you have to declare it, and that is the only type of image you can use (other than your own, obviously)
+If you are using a copyright-free image, you have to declare it, and that is the only type of image you can use (other than your own).

-7. If you would like to start from a word template, it’s worth altering this one using your own images: Walking Through The Ashes, and we also have photoshop and pages templates availible.
+7. If you would like to start from a word template, it’s worth altering this one using your own images: Walking Through The Ashes, and we also have Photoshop and pages templates available.